 Common among our young people is another kind of tango scene showing below.

-Young people seem need to discharge their youthful energy and prove their ability to do things unconventional.
-Dancing in open hand hold rather than embrace, they can do fancy steps and showy figures.
-Some even attained certain degree of skillfulness in what they are doing.
+Young people seem to need to discharge their youthful energy and prove their ability to do things in unconventional ways.
+Using an open dance hold rather than an embrace, they can perform fancy steps and showy figures.
+Some have even attained a certain degree of skillfulness in what they do.
 Nevertheless, there is no fundamental difference between this kind of tango and other sports dances.
-Personally I don't see how such way of dancing tango is even enjoyable in comparison to the feeling-oriented milonguero style.
-I wish there were better reasons why some people insist on doing this when there is clearly a better way, other than they need to release energy, show off, have obstacles, or don't know better.
-As far as comfort, soulfulness, indulgence and gratification are concerned, there is really no comparison between the two styles.
+Personally, I don't see how this way of dancing tango can be considered enjoyable, compared to the feeling-oriented milonguero style.
+I wish there were better reasons why some people insist on doing this when there is clearly a better way, except they want to show off, have obstacles, or don't know better.
+As far as comfort, soulfulness, indulgence, and gratification are concerned, there is truly no comparison between the two styles.

-It may be characteristic for young people to act rebelliously, but being obsessed with the stereotype or wanting to prove that they are different from older people is childish and naive.
-Older people are once young and rebellious, too.
-In fact, many milongueros can do Nuevo steps better than most young people.
-They quit doing that because they become wiser after tried everything that young people with their limited experience cannot even imagine.
-Most young people learned tango from their peers, who learned from their peers, and they simply don't know another way to dance tango.
-Once they have tasted the milonguero way, most will renounce theirs and follow suit.
-(See The Styles of Tango.)
+It may be characteristic of young people to act rebelliously, but being obsessed with stereotypes or wanting to prove they are different from older generations is both childish and naïve.
+Older people were once young and rebellious too.
+In fact, many milongueros can perform Nuevo steps better than young dancers today.
+They quit doing so because they became wiser after tried everything that young people with their limited experience cannot even imagine.
+Most young people learn tango from their peers, who, in turn, learned from their own peers, and so they simply don’t know another way to dance tango.
+Once they have experienced the milongueros’ approach, most will renounce theirs and follow suit.

 This is how milongueros emerge